shuntaro-sf/sf-metadata-generator/messages/tab.convert.md

 # summary

-Converts custom-object-xml-files to a file used to create or update the metadata.
+Converts custom-tab-xml-files to a file used to create or update the metadata.

 # description

-Converts custom-object-xml-files to a file used to create or update the metadata.
+Converts custom-tab-xml-files to a file used to create or update the metadata.

 # flags.sourcedir.summary